deepopo/deepopo.github.io/.ipynb_checkpoints/index-checkpoint.md

 + Oral in IJCAI19.

 # Interests
-Apart from the research, I'm also interested in investment and music.
+Apart from the research, I'm also interested in stock investment and music.